josevnz/nyrr/README.md

 ### Launching the containers from Ansible

-Ansible offers support for [podman](https://docs.ansible.com/ansible/latest/collections/containers/podman/index.html), so we can augment our previous playbook with extra instructions.
+Ansible offers support for [podman](https://docs.ansible.com/ansible/latest/collections/containers/podman/index.html), so you can augment the previous playbook with extra instructions.

-At the end, our [nyrr_podman_provisioning.yaml](roles/races/nyrr_podman_provisioning.yaml) looks like this:
+At the end, your [nyrr_podman_provisioning.yaml](roles/races/nyrr_podman_provisioning.yaml) looks like this:

 ```yaml
 ---